Trafford Training Centre: Security

 Carrington is considered one of the most secretive and secure sports training facilities in Europe.
 The media and locals have dubbed the complex "Fortress Carrington", due to the security measures in place at the grounds.
 There is a 2.4 km long, 8 metre (26 feet) high security wall, video surveillance cameras, intrusion detection systems, and over 30,000 trees have been planted surrounding the site, rendering it impossible to see into the premises.
 The complex is staffed 24/7 by a security team, who conduct roaming patrols, in order to prevent members of the media and opposition spies from gaining access to team practice sessions for upcoming matches.
 Fans are prohibited from entering the facility, and are also banned from requesting autographs and photographs from professional players outside it.
 During the season, the media is allowed into the complex only once a week when the manager briefs the press before games, and they are only ever allowed to take photographs and videos of the team training ahead of home Champions League or Europa League fixtures – due to UEFA regulations – and for just 15 minutes.
 There are no road signs or markings indicating the existence of the complex.
 There are a number of entrances into the complex, all guarded by security barriers and protected by security staff.
 There is also a helipad at the training ground, used for player medicals and transfers, and by the club's owners, the Glazer family.

 Sponsorship

-In April 2013, Manchester United announced an eight-year naming rights agreement with Aon plc that would see the Trafford Training Centre renamed as the Aon Training Complex until 2021.
+In April 2013, Manchester United announced an eight-year naming rights agreement with Aon that would see the Trafford Training Centre renamed as the Aon Training Complex until 2021.
 The deal has been estimated to be worth £180 million (£22.5 million per-year), three times the club's outlay on the training complex itself (£60 million).
-Toshiba Medical Systems, as part of their five-year sponsorship agreement with the club, provided £13 million of medical systems to the complex in 2013.
+Toshiba Medical Systems, as part of its five-year sponsorship agreement with the club, provided £13 million of medical systems to the complex in 2013.